 - You need great deal flow, good reputation, hard work and good luck to be successful, so try to develop all of those, if possible!

 7. Besides providing capital, what else do you do with the companies you back?Typically, I serve in company boards as a member or chairman, or function as a senior advisor to the company.
 Depending on the company’s needs, I’ll help in fund-raising through my contacts or can be very active in the exit phase.
-For operational advice, I’m available for guidance in the areas of sales, marketing, fundraising, internationalization, and exporting, among other areas.
+For operational advice, I’m available for guidance in the areas of sales, marketing, international expansion, recruitments, company culture and fundraising, among other areas.
 I’m a committed and available angel investor.
 I share my knowledge and networks to the benefit of my portfolio startups and founders.

 9. What do you look for in a startup as you evaluate it for a potential investment?Quite a few things, really, but they generally include: